jongs12/Midi2Logic/README.md

 To install the mido module, type 'pip install mido' without quotes at the command prompt.

 This program reads and writes to files in the same folder as this program.
 The corresponding file is as follows.
-Just in case, please check to prevent accidents in which existing files are deleted.
+Just in case, please check to prevent accidents in which existing files are deleted:
 미디.txt(read/write), 로직.txt(write only), (midi name).mid(receives input in program, read only)

 Sometimes it can't read the midi file automatically(i think there is an encoding error).
 In that case, copy the part that says Squeezed text and paste it to 미디.txt(in the same folder as the program) and save.